 - Pharoah’s Ant

 Litter Beetles (alphitobius diaperinus) are commonly found in poultry houses.
 They infest poultry houses and become a pest by eating the chicken feed, disturbing the chickens, carrying diseases such as Salmonella and causing damage to housing.
 With a large enough infestation, Litter Beetles are known to kill weaker chickens for moisture and food.
 Causing harm to houses is another common problem associated with the Litter Beetle – damaging wood and insulation is a common occurrence when the Litter Beetle is searching for food or a place to pupate.
 As a nocturnal insect, the Litter Beetle has no known natural enemies in the environment.
 Litter Beetles are attracted to ammonia and associated with birds.

 The flea’s ability to feed on multiple host species enhances its ability to spread disease organisms.
-The flea moves from one host to another with ease eg. The cat flea, feeds on humans, cats, dogs, rats and foxes, whereas, the human flea can be found on dogs, rats, pigs, mice and foxes.
+The flea moves from one host to another with ease e.g. The cat flea, feeds on humans, cats, dogs, rats, and foxes, whereas, the human flea can be found on dogs, rats, pigs, mice, and foxes.
 Severe skin inflammation and itching is often associated with flea infestations.
 Adult fleas can live without food for extended periods of time.
 The flea’s pupal stage can also be potentially long, therefor, many people are attacked by fleas even after moving into a house that has not been occupied by humans or pets for long periods of time.
 Flea bites are often found around the ankles and legs, where at least 2-3 bites are found in a row.
-Although flea bites can be felt immediately, they often are found to become increasingly irritating and their affects can last up to a week.
+Although flea bites can be felt immediately, they are often found to become increasingly irritating and their affects can last up to a week.